 Hypersensitivity to Environmental Chemicals and EMF’s leads to Chronic Fatigue and Brain Fog

-At Texas Integrative Medicine in Austin, Texas, we often see folks who describe hypersensitivity to multiple environmental chemicals and electromagnetic radiation or EMF’s.
+At Forum Health Austin in Austin, Texas, we often see folks who describe hypersensitivity to multiple environmental chemicals and electromagnetic radiation or EMF’s.
 Most patients describe their Multiple Chemical Sensitivity or EMF Hypersensitivity as being progressive.
 Initially, they only notice symptoms on exposure to especially noxious fumes or sources of irritation such as high-voltage power lines.
 Gradually, the sensitivity spreads to include chemicals and EMF’s that are normally easily tolerated.
 These individuals also often note the inability to tolerate many foods and vitamin supplements.
 This, too, seems to start off gradually and build until many foods, medicines, and vitamins are not tolerated.
 Symptoms reported by folks who experience these sensitivities include pain in the muscles and joints, brain fog, headache, fatigue, insomnia, dizziness, muscle weakness, inability to focus or concentrate, hives or other skin rashes, numbness and tingling, extreme light and sound sensitivity, bloating, swelling, itching or burning of the throat or skin.

 Avoidance of the sources of insult is the initial best approach, but as the situation progresses, it becomes harder and harder to avoid all the many sources that trigger symptoms.
 We have developed treatment approaches that can help people with hypersensitivity to lose their various sensitivities.